 Millions of websites out there don’t meet accessibility standards and are doing just fine.
 Or are they?
 Honestly, websites that neglect accessibility aren’t doing fine.
 They’re ignoring a massive pool of users and missing out on a whole lot of connections and sales because of it.

 When you conduct an accessibility audit, you can determine the issues that affect how well someone can access and use your site.
-Then, you can resolve those issues one by one with the right tools and guidance based on what you’ve learned from the audit.
+You can then resolve those issues one by one with the right tools and guidance based on what you’ve learned from the audit.

-Ultimately, conducting an accessibility audit can help your organisation make great strides.
+Ultimately, conducting an accessibility audit can help your organization make great strides.
 To name just a few of the benefits of an accessibility audit: